 Merged Data

-The home_page column in GCB metadata table was cleaned to create a new column called slug.
-Note that a GitHub slug is the github.com URL and then the username and project name.
+The home_page column in GCB metadata table was transformed to create a new column called slug.
+A GitHub slug is comprised of the GitHub URL followed by the user/organization and project names.

-The resulting dataset was the uploaded to the SDAD Postgres SQL server and merged with the existing GitHub data on the slug value.
+The resulting dataset was the uploaded to the SDAD Postgres SQL server and merged with the existing GitHub data on the project slug.
 The result was a table with the PyPi package data and corresponding GitHub projects with contributor information.
 This was then saved to CSV file as the base dataset to create contributor edge lists.